 – Abi James from Assistive Learning

-Therefore, there is no need for a keyboard and mouse to access and efficiently use MindView.
+Therefore, there is no need for a keyboard and mouse to access and efficiently use MindView AT.

 Individuals with ADHD often struggle with their working memory, and often find themselves getting distracted.
 This results in difficulty retaining information, understanding sequences or remembering instructions.